snowflake/ukpensioncalc/README.txt

 if you are not already viewing this document there.

+On the top left-hand corner of the page, click on Code

 On the right-hand-side of the page, under Releases, click on the release next to the Latest icon.